I am a Zivver admin

 Explicitly fall back to email verification

 When direct delivery with the specified minimum level of transport security is not possible, Zivver falls back to the default behavior.
 See above.
-There is one exception: By default, Zivver prevents the falling back to email verification if the email verification access code goes through a connection that does not have the minimum level of transport security.
+There is one exception: By default, Zivver prevents falling back to email verification if the email verification access code goes through a connection that does not have the minimum level of transport security.

-Only when this header is included with the above value, Zivver enables the falling back to email verification.
-If the header is included but the value is missing or invalid, Zivver prevents the falling back to email verification.
-If falling back to email verification is not permitted and there is no other verification method available, Zivver returns to the sender of a failed delivery status in a notification.
+Only when this header is included with the above value, Zivver enables falling back to email verification.
+If the header is included but the value is missing or invalid, Zivver prevents falling back to email verification.
+If falling back to email verification is not permitted and there is no other verification method available, Zivver returns to the sender a failed delivery status in a notification.

 Attachment handling for direct delivery messages